Indonesia Aru and Arafura Demersal Fish – Longline

 To ensure the long-term sustainability and traceability of the snapper, grouper, and other demersal fishery to support the livelihoods of fishers and the long-term supply for the fishing industry.

-- To promote traceability to ensure that the origins and status of snapper, grouper, and other demersal products purchased are well-known and are all coming from legal fisheries and supply chains.
+- Ensure that the origins for 100% of catch of snapper, grouper, and other demersal products purchased are well-known and are all coming from legal fisheries and supply chains by July 2022.

-- Improve the harvest data recording through logbooks to support the development of the fisheries management plan in Aru, Arafura and Timor Seas.
+- Improve the harvest data recording through logbooks to support the development of the fisheries management plan in Aru and Arafura Seas by July 2022.

 The distribution of snapper (kakap merah) and grouper (kerapu) in Indonesia covers the vast area of the archipelago, with the Eastern Timor Sea, Aru and the Arafura Seas being the major fishing grounds for snapper and deeper water grouper species.
 Data from the Indonesian Capture Fisheries Statistics show that in 2007, kakap merah from these waters contributed to more than 30% of the total catch, with 35,112 metric tonnes being landed (MMAF 2009).
 The total landing of snapper in Indonesia was 116,994 metric tonnesin 2007.
 The other important fishing grounds for snapper are in the Karimata Strait, the Natuna Sea, and the South China Sea, which contributed 13.9% of the total catch, followed by Tolo Bay and the Banda Sea (11.8%), Java Sea (10.5%) and the Makassar Strait, Bone Bay, the Flores Sea and the Bali Sea (8.1%).